SAP-samples/cap-distributed-resiliency/README.md

 In this scenario, you will learn how to achieve the Distributed Resiliency on CAP application using SAP HANA Cloud Database & Azure traffic manager.

-This scenario is recommended for building modern applications and analytics solutions across all enterprise data with cloud-native scalability, speed, and performance.
+This reference architecture is for building modern applications and analytics solutions across all enterprise data with cloud-native scalability, speed, and performance.
 This will not address the data availability and latency use cases across the regions.

 #### [Amazon Aurora (Read Replica) with Amazon Route 53](./Application%20Resiliency/Amazon%20Aurora/README.md)

 In this scenario, you will learn how to achieve the Distributed Resiliency of CAP applications using Amazon Aurora Database & Amazon Route 53.

-This scenario is recommended for building modern applications with data availability across the regions.
+This reference architecture is for building modern applications with data availability across the regions.
 This will not address the data latency issue across the regions and realtime analytics solutions.

 ## Operational Resiliency Implementations
 The best design also requires operational excellence to ensure high availability and mitigate the downtime.
 The following implementations help for that.